Frostbitten toes typically appear pale, numb, swollen, and may develop blisters or blackened tissue as damage progresses.

 Beyond appearance, sensation changes provide vital clues about frostbite progression in toes:

-• Intermediate Stage: A prickly or burning feeling may occur during rewarming when nerves start regaining function.
+- Intermediate Stage: A prickly, stinging, or burning feeling may occur during rewarming when nerves start regaining function.

-• Late Stage: Severe pain follows thawing as damaged tissues send distress signals.
+- Late Stage: Severe pain can follow thawing as damaged tissues and nerves react to returning circulation.

-• Advanced Stage: Complete loss of feeling occurs once nerves die off in deep frostbite.
+- Advanced Stage: Complete loss of feeling may occur in deep frostbite because nerves are severely injured.

 These sensory shifts accompany visible signs like swelling and blistering and help differentiate between mild frostnip and dangerous deep frostbite requiring emergency care.